ardagnir/athame/README.md

     ./zsh_athame_setup.sh

+For old versions of Vim *(versions without an entry for ":help bracketed-paste")*:
-Add "unset zle_bracketed_paste" to the end of your ~/.zshrc (Athame doesn't currently support bracketed paste, so we don't want zsh to tell the shell that it does.)
+- Add "unset zle_bracketed_paste" to the end of your ~/.zshrc (Older vim doesn't support bracketed paste, so we don't want zsh to tell the shell that it does.)

+Important note for bracketed paste users: Even with newer versions of Vim and bracketed paste, Athame will still **run commands on pasted newlines** because newlines aren't handled by Vim.

 **Debian or Ubuntu**

     apt-get build-dep zsh
     ./zsh_athame_setup.sh

+For old versions of Vim *(versions without an entry for ":help bracketed-paste")*:
-Add "unset zle_bracketed_paste" to the end of your ~/.zshrc (Athame doesn't currently support bracketed paste, so we don't want zsh to tell the shell that it does.)
+- Add "unset zle_bracketed_paste" to the end of your ~/.zshrc (Older vim doesn't support bracketed paste, so we don't want zsh to tell the shell that it does.)

+Important note for bracketed paste users: Even with newer versions of Vim and bracketed paste, Athame will still **run commands on pasted newlines** because newlines aren't handled by Vim.

 **Additional Notes**
 - You can add the --nobuild flag to the setup script if you want to configure/build/install yourself.